-- Students may withdraw from the Intercalated BMSc programme after consulting with the Dean of the School of Medicine or Dean of Dentistry (or his/her nominee respectively) without this affecting their return to their respective medical or dental degrees - Students, who do not complete the requirements to be awarded the Intercalated BMSc Honours Degree, are still allowed to return to their respective medical or dental degrees;
+- 14. Students may withdraw from the Intercalated BMSc programme after consulting with the Dean of the School of Medicine or Dean of the School of Dentistry (or his/her nominee respectively) without this affecting their return to their respective medical or dental degrees. - 15.
+Students, who do not complete the requirements to be awarded the Intercalated BMSc Honours Degree, are still allowed to return to their respective medical or dental degrees.